Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 Warnings!!!
 - NOT SUITABLE FOR 230V TOO DANGEROUS IF WIRED BADLY !!!!!!!!!
 - If using ABS don't go over 90C at heater beacause you can melt hot side of the system!!
-- At 80C heater and 50% power i am getting 45C in chamber
+- At 80C heater and 50% power i am getting 45C in chamber, better insulation = better performance
 ***
 ***